 This “How To” Guide will assist in making it clear how things work with the ODBC Marina.
-Please note that some of this information is contained in the M&B Rules.
-A copy is also in your Club Directory.
+Please read complete M&B rules on the ODBC, M&B Website for all boating details.

 What Happens to My Slip Application?
 Once the Committee approves your application by signing it:

 What Are Non-Up-Gradeable Slips?
 There are 3 very shallow slips known as non-upgradeable slips.
 Anyone on the slip waiting list is eligible for these slips.
 The highest person on the waiting list will be assigned that slip.
-To be assigned a regular deep-water slip, you must get to the top of the waiting list.]
+To be assigned a regular deep-water slip, you must get to the top of the waiting list.

 How Can I Use the Work Float?
 The work float as the name implies is primarily used to perform repairs and maintenance on your boat.
 To reserve the float, members must contact the M&B chair who will post your reservation.
 The work float can be used to load and unload passengers.

-How to Make a Boat Slip Reservation at the ODBC?
-To make a reservation, contact the Committee representative in charge.
-Provide name of boat, size of boat, and the dates you want.
-If a slip or Tee is available, you will be assigned that spot or placed on a waiting list.
+All potential subleases and transients must complete an online profile in the system.
+Once you complete your profile you can make your request on line.
 Members can request a slip or tee no more than 30 days in advance.
 (Reciprocal club members can reserve no more than 2 weeks in advance).
 Non-slip holders assigned temporary berthing at the ODBC are known as transients.